hashicorp/terraform-provider-azurerm/website/docs/r/machine_learning_datastore_blogstorage.html.markdown

 * `workspace_id` - (Required) The ID of the machine learning workspace.
 Changing this forces a new Machine Learning DataStore to be created.

 ---
-* `storage_account_name` - (Optional) The name of the storage account.
+* `storage_account_name` - (Required) The name of the storage account.
 Changing this forces a new Machine Learning DataStore to be created.

-* `container_name` - (Optional) The name of the storage account container.
+* `container_name` - (Required) The name of the storage account container.
 Changing this forces a new Machine Learning DataStore to be created.

 * `account_key` - (Optional) The access key of the storage account.
 Conflicts with `shared_access_signature`.